41 Fresh Kitchen Trends. The Latest Design Trends for Kitchen Cabinets, Colors, Appliances, Flooring and More

 - Imagine you look at your phone to check your latest text message.
 The text is from your oven.
 It wanted to let you know that it has just finished cooking your dinner.
 That could happen to you in 2016 if you decide to purchase a smart oven that’s wired with the capability to text, tweet on Twitter and perform other similar communication tasks.
-Smart homes, in general, are predicted to gain traction in 2016.
+Smart homes, in general, are predicted to gain traction this year.
 I personally won’t be jumping on the trend, since I like to do things old school.
 Plus movies like Minority Report and The NEt did a great job of illustrating some of the possible downsides to this type of technology.
 But please don’t let my lack of enthusiasm deter you from learning more about these ideas if you find them interesting.
 Our article about smart home

 automation has more details.

 28. Granite Counter tops Still Going Strong for this year

 - Those of you who follow trends are aware that granite counter tops have been popular for what seems like ages now.
 Some of the trendiest trendsetters have moved away from granite counter tops, but the home building and home buying markets as a whole are still embracing them.
 As of mid 2015, the folks at Home Innovation were reporting that granite was gaining in popularity for kitchen counter tops, at the expense of tile, laminates and solid surfacing.
 Even if this trend does happen to slow as 2016 unfolds, it’s a given that there’ll still be plenty of demand for granite in the kitchen

 29. White Granite Kitchen Countertops

 - White granite doesn’t always read as white; it often takes on a grayish appearance.
 This makes it an ideal surface for use by those who are embracing the gray trend, and also for those who are installing black or black-and-white kitchens.
 For more information about white granite, check out our article about the white granite trend for this year.